 But you should avoid tazarotene, a topical retinoid made from vitamin A. Retinoids in pill form are extremely dangerous if you're pregnant.
 Acitretin can cause serious birth defects.
 Because it stays in your system a while, you shouldn't try to get pregnant for at least 3 years after you take it.
 Methotrexate can also cause a miscarriage or birth defects.
 Men should wait at least 3 months and women 4 months after stopping it before they try to have a baby.
 Biologic drugs haven't been studied in pregnant women, so talk with your doctor about them.

 You can pass some medicines to your baby through breast milk.
-Don't take cyclosporine, methotrexate, or apremilast while you're nursing, and don't use steroid creams on your breasts.
+Don't take apremilast, cyclosporine, or methotrexate while you're nursing, and don't use steroid creams on your breasts.

 Light therapy that uses UVB rays is safe when you're pregnant, but the method called PUVA can cause birth defects.
 It combines medicine called psoralen with exposure to UVA rays.
 Women and men shouldn't use this if they're trying to conceive, and women who are pregnant or breastfeeding shouldn't, either.

 People who have psoriasis are twice as likely to be depressed as people who don't have it.
 Treating your psoriasis can improve your mood.
-But one psoriasis medication, apremilast, may make depression worse.
+But some psoriasis medications, like apremilast and brodalumab, may make depression worse.